-Chagas Disease, also known as American trypanosomiasis, is a parasitic disease mainly confined to the Americas and notably to Latin America.
+Chagas Disease, also known as American trypanosomiasis, is a potentially life-threatening parasitic disease mainly confined to the Americas and notably to Latin America.
 Increasing population mobility in past decades has led to a spreading of the disease to other continents.
-Although the disease may be prevented by vector control, a large reservoir of the parasite in wild animals makes eradication impossible.
+Worldwide, about 6 million to 7 million people are estimated to be infected with the parasite that causes the Chagas disease.
+Prevention strategies include vector control and blood screening (to prevent infection through transfusion and organ transplantation).
+Despite these control methods, a large reservoir of the parasite in wild animals makes eradication impossible.

-The parasite’s inherent capacity to evade the human immune system makes the development of vaccines difficult.
-New hopes focus on DNA vaccines.

 The disease is caused by a protozoan parasite, Trypanosoma cruzi (T.cruzi).

-The disease occurs in two stages.
-The acute phase in the first weeks or months after infection often shows no symptoms, or unspecific symptoms such as fever, headache, enlarged lymph glands, pallor, muscle pain, difficulty in breathing, swelling and abdominal or chest pain or vomiting.
+The disease occurs in two stages: an acute and a chronic phase.
+The acute phase lasts up to few weeks or months after infection.
+During this phase, infection may be asymptomatic and mild with symptoms such as fever, headache, enlarged lymph glands, pallor, muscle pain, difficulty in breathing, swelling and abdominal or chest pain or vomiting.
 One characteristic marker for Chagas disease is a skin lesion or purplish swelling of the eyelid on the side of the face near the bite wound, but this appears only in about 50% of infected people.
 These symptoms usually resolve spontaneously.
-The infection persists and proceeds to the chronic phase.
+The infection persists and proceeds to the chronic phase

 During the acute phase a large number of parasites circulate in the blood, whereas during the chronic phase the parasite is hidden in the heart and digestive muscle.
-Cell deaths in these target tissues lead to inflammation and cellular lesions causing cardiac and digestive disorders in about 40% of the patients.
-Progressive damage to the heart muscle may ultimately lead to heart failure and sudden death.
+Cell deaths in these target tissues lead to inflammation and cellular lesions causing cardiac disorders in about 30% of the patients and digestive, neurological or mixed alterations in about 10% of the patients.
+The infection can lead to sudden death due to progressive damage to the heart muscle and its system nervous.

-Chagas disease can be effectively treated with benznidazole and nifurtimox when administered soon after infection, but efficacy of the treatment diminishes rapidly with time after the infection.
+Chagas disease can be effectively treated with benznidazole and nifurtimox when administered soon after infection, but efficacy of both treatments diminishes rapidly with time after the infection.
 Both medicines are not suitable for pregnant women or people with kidney or liver failure.
-Nifurtimox is also not indicated for people with neurological disorders.
+Nifurtimox is also not indicated for people with neurological or psychiatric disorders.